-- A lawsuit has been filed against STATE FARM MUTUAL AUTOMOBILE INSURANCE COMPANY ("STATE FARM") alleging that STATE FARM violated Washington Law by taking a non-authorized deduction for "Typical Negotiation Adjustment" on certain "Autosource" valuation reports used to pay its own insureds for the total loss of their automobiles in claims covered under the Insured's First Party (Comprehensive, Collision, and UMPD) coverages. - You have received this notice as STATE FARM's records show that you are likely to be a member of the Class because you were paid by STATE FARM based upon an Autosource Report that took a "Typical Negotiation Adjustment" during the Class period and otherwise appear to fit the requirements for Membership in the Class, described below. - The Court has not determined whether STATE FARM did anything wrong.
+- A lawsuit has been filed against STATE FARM FIRE AND CASUALTY COMPANY ("STATE FARM") alleging that STATE FARM violated Washington Law by (1) taking a non-authorized deduction for "Typical Negotiation Adjustment" and (2) by taking a non-authorized "Condition Deduction" on certain "Autosource" valuation reports used to pay its own insureds for the total loss of their automobiles, in claims covered under the Insured's First Party (Comprehensive, Collision, and UMPD) coverages.
+The Court has certified a "Typical Negotiation Class" and a "Condition Deduction Class," although some insureds may fall within both. - You have received this notice as STATE FARM's records show that you are likely to be a member of one of these Classes because you were paid by STATE FARM based upon an Autosource Report that took a "Typical Negotiation Adjustment" or "Condition Deduction" during the Class period and otherwise appear to fit the requirements for Membership in the Classes, described in Section 4 below. - The Court has not determined whether STATE FARM did anything wrong.
 There is no money available now and no guarantee there will be.
 That will be established at a trial which has been set for June 8, 2022.
-You do not need to attend this trial, nor do anything further at this time to participate in this Class.
+You do not need to attend this trial, nor do anything further at this time to participate in these Classes.
 However, your legal rights are affected, and you have a choice to make now.

 YOUR LEGAL RIGHTS AND OPTIONS IN THIS LAWSUIT DO NOTHING Stay in this lawsuit.
 Await the outcome.
-Share in any recovery of money by the Class.
+Share in any recovery of money by the Classes.
 Give up certain rights.
 By doing nothing, you keep the possibility of getting money or benefits that may come from a trial or a settlement, but you give up any rights to sue STATE FARM separately for the same legal claims in this lawsuit.
 You will not have to pay or do anything if you stay as part of this lawsuit.
 ASK TO BE EXCLUDED Get out of this lawsuit.
 Get no benefits from it.
 Keep rights.
 If you ask to be excluded and money or benefits are later awarded, you will not share in those.
-But you keep any rights to sue STATE FARM separately for the same legal claims in this lawsuit.
+But you keep any rights to sue STATE FARM separately about the same legal claims in this lawsuit.

 - Your options are explained in this notice.
 To be excluded, you must either - mail an "Exclusion Request" postmarked by January 24, 2022, to State Farm Exclusions P.O.
-Box, 2661 N Pearl Street, PMB#434, Tacoma, WA 98407; OR - email an "Exclusion Request" no later than January 24, 2022 to statefarmexclusion@statefarmtotallosslitigation.com. - Lawyers who have been appointed by the Court must prove the claims against STATE FARM at a trial set to start June 8, 2022.
+Box 2661, N Pearl Street, PMB#434, Tacoma, WA 98407 OR - email an "Exclusion Request" no later than January 24, 2022 to statefarmexclusion@statefarmtotallosslitigation.com. - Lawyers who have been appointed by the Court must prove the claims against STATE FARM at a trial set to start June 8, 2022.
 If money or benefits are obtained from STATE FARM which you may participate in, you will be notified about that recovery and provided further information at that time. - Any questions?
 Read on or visit www.statefarmtotallosslitigation.com, where key documents and rulings from the Federal District Court overseeing this matter are available.